 You'll want to do this outside so you don't make too big of a mess but the technique works great.
 You end up with just the seeds in the bowl.

 What Does Cumin Taste Like?

 When you first taste cumin, you'll notice a strong, zesty, bitter flavor but with an underlying taste of earthy, nutty flavor.
-If you want the full flavor from whole cumin seeds, it's best to lightly toast them first to release their oils.
+If you want the full flavor of whole cumin seeds, it's best to lightly toast them first to release their oils.

 Whole or Ground?

 Ground cumin's flavor is more powerful than whole cumin seeds so you'll need less of it in your recipes.
-If a recipes calls for 1 tablespoon of ground cumin, you can substitute 1 ¼ tablespoons of cumin seeds.
+If a recipe calls for 1 tablespoon of ground cumin, you can substitute 1 ¼ tablespoons of cumin seeds.

 Whole cumin seeds are often toasted in a dry, hot pan to bring out their earthy flavor and used as a topping in salads, soups, or curries.
 Like toasted sunflower seeds, they add a bit of crunch to a dish but then add their warm, peppery flavor to whatever you are serving.